-BOSU Conditioning has been around for over five years at NIFS.
-During this time, I have been fortunate to have had the opportunity to lead nearly 1,400 classes.
-With class sizes ranging from 3 to 18, from 18 years to 80 years—including athletes and former athletes, and non-athletes and former non-athletes—BOSU has the ability to make every exercise harder or easier so that it complements all fitness levels and everyone can enjoy it.
+BOSU Conditioning has been around for a decade now at NIFS.
+During this time, I have been fortunate to have had the opportunity to lead thousands of classes.
+With sizes ranging from 3 to 18, from 18 to 80 years of age —including athletes, non-athletes, former athletes, and new athletes—BOSU has the ability to make every exercise harder or easier so that it complements all fitness levels and everyone can enjoy it.

 I have also embraced many of the BOSU philosophies that make BOSU a total body and cerebral mind challenge in my own workouts as well as with my training clients to enhance their overall fitness experience.
 These philosophies include balance, symmetry, and flow.